mxro/maxrohde-web/content/posts/2022/2022-04-27-s3-and-typescript/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'S3 and Typescript'
+date: '2022-04-27'
 categories:
-- javascript
+  - 'javascript'
-- serverless
+  - 'serverless'
-coverImage: jessica-johnston-nnh2l-k77nc-unsplash.jpg
-date: "2022-04-27"
 tags:
-- aws
+  - 'aws'
-- aws-s3
+  - 'aws-s3'
-- coding
+  - 'coding'
-- programming
+  - 'programming'
-- typescript
+  - 'typescript'
-title: S3 and Typescript
+coverImage: 'jessica-johnston-nnh2l-k77nc-unsplash.jpg'
 ---

 [AWS S3](https://aws.amazon.com/s3/) is a cloud service for storing data using a simple API.
 In contrast to a traditional database, S3 is more akin to a file system.
 Data is stored under a certain path.
 The strengths of S3 are its easy to use API as well as its very low cost for storing data.